 A Quick Guide to Maximizing Your Meta (Facebook) 401k

-By fully leveraging your financial opportunities while working for Meta (formerly Facebook), you can build a strong foundation for your future.
+By fully leveraging your financial opportunities while working for Meta (formerly Facebook), you can build a strong foundation for your future – and hopefully, one day achieve financial freedom!

-Among many financial benefits, Meta offers a robust 401k plan for its employees.
-Through this plan, Meta workers can defer part of their salary towards their retirement.
+Through Meta’s robust 401k plan for its employees, Meta workers can defer part of their salary towards their retirement.
 Furthermore, both employee contributions and employer matches to Meta (Facebook) 401ks are fully vested immediately.

 Read on for a closer look at how you can maximize your Meta 401k.

 In most situations, this will be more money in employees' pockets.
-It’s important to note, however, that high-salaried employees may actually see less contribution because of the fixed dollar limitation, rather than a percentage limitation.
-For example, if you receive a base salary of $300,000 the $11,500 match represents only a 3.8% match.
+It’s important to note that high-salaried employees may actually see less contribution because of the fixed dollar limitation, rather than a percentage limitation.
+For example, if you receive a base salary of $300,000 the $11,500 match represents only a 3.8% match of your overall salary.

 Catch-Up Contribution

 Unlike many other employers, Meta’s 401k match also applies to catch-up contributions.
-That means that most employees who max out their 401k contributions will receive $11,500 in matching funds, but employees who are at least 50 will get $15,250.
-As a result, maximizing 401k contributions should be an even higher priority for workers in this age group.
+That means that most employees who max out their 401k contributions will receive $11,500 in matching funds, but employees who are at least 50 can get up to $15,250.

 The After-Tax to Roth 401k (aka “Mega Back Door Roth”) makes it possible for Meta employees to contribute above the $23,000 limit to their 401k.